zakriamansoor47/SLAYER_ShowEntity/README.md

 # SLAYER_ShowEntity
-Print Entity on which player is aiming
+Print the Entity Info on which the player is aiming.

-## This Information will be printed in Chat, Console, and Logs (Can be enable/disable from Config file)
+## This Information will be printed in Chat, Console, and Logs (Can be enabled/disable from the Config file)
 ```c#
 Console.WriteLine($"----------------------------------");
 Console.WriteLine($"Entity Name: {fileNameWithoutExtension}");